 History of Insurance

-The earliest forms of insurance were a primitive form of commercial insurance, especially in regards to shipping goods, since cargo was often lost or damaged or stolen by thieves and pirates.
-Please earliest methods of reducing risk involved either the pooling of risk or transferring the risk to moneylenders or investors of expeditions.
+The earliest forms of insurance were a primitive form of commercial insurance, usually covering shipping goods, since cargo was often lost or damaged or stolen by thieves and pirates.
+These earliest methods of reducing risk involved either the pooling of risk or transferring the risk to moneylenders or investors of expeditions.

 For millennia, the primary and economical means of transport was to use waterways, but boats carrying cargo were often destroyed in rapids along the rivers.
 Enough cargo made it through to still make it more economical than land transport, but shippers realized that bad luck could ruin them financially.
 A primary means of reducing risk to individual shippers was to pool the risk amongst all of them.
 As early as 3000 BC, Chinese merchants pooled their risk of loss when moving cargo down the rapid Chinese rivers.
 In 3000 BC, merchants and traders in Sumer and Babylonia pooled their risk to prevent major losses of cargo to thieves and pirates.